 The Accent Legend property determines whether GedSite adds items that explain the entries in the chart that are colored by an Accent, and if so, where they will appear.
 The choices are the same as listed above.

 Legend entries are mixed together.
-The subject item appears first, then accent items, if any, followed by the person items.
+The subject item appears first, then Accents, if any, followed by the person items.

-In the example, the "Direct Ancestors" item was created with an Accent Item.
+In the example, the "Direct Ancestors" item was created with an Accent.

 The Class textbox allows you to specify the name of a CSS class that will be added to the chart's container.
 To alter the appearance of every chart that shares the class name, define the class using a User Style.